magepages/mpdocs/docs/quick-order/index.md

   * Finally, customers click on 9 - Add to list to add products to the virtual cart.
   * For example: MH02, 9, size:M, color:Red

-* 8 - **Add multiple products by CSV file**:
+* 8 - **Add multiple products by CSV file and XML file**:
-  * Customers need to download sample CSV file at first import by CSV to know the format in the CSV file.
+  * Customers need to download sample CSV file or XML file at first import by CSV or XML to know the format in the CSV file or XML file.
-  * With the CSV file satisfied, all products listed in that will be added into the virtual cart after clicking `Upload Now`
+  * With the eligible CSV file or XML file, all products listed in that will be added into the virtual cart after clicking `Upload Now`

 * 9 - **Add to list button**:
   * After customers enter the information into SKU box or upload the CSV file, they need to click on this button to add them into the virtual cart.